Ballinteer: Transport

+However recently, at the end of November 2023, the 175 and 75/75a buses were taken off service, causing huge issues for the public, including students who previously availed those buses to directly go to UCD and Dun-Laoghaire colleges.

 Education

 Primary schools in the area include Saint Attracta's, Our Lady's Boys' School, Our Lady's Girls' School, Scoil Naithí, and Ballinteer Educate Together National School.

 Secondary schools serving Ballinteer include Ballinteer Community School and Wesley College.

 Sports

 Ballinteer St. Johns is the local GAA club.

 Broadford Rovers soccer club, established in 1978, is based at Stonemason's Way.
 Its facilities include two dressing rooms and two AstroTurf football pitches.
 The senior teams and seven-a-side teams play at Broadford Park on Saturdays and Sundays.
 The middle teams (under elevens to under eighteens) play at nearby Marlay Park.
 Broadford has produced players like Glen Fitzpatrick (Saint Patrick's Athletic), Richard Sadlier who played for Millwall, and Ian Daly who plays for Irish Premier Division Side St Patrick's Athletic F.C.